 Dental filling, Inlay, Onlay, and overlay are types of dental treatment used to restore cavities without using the new total prosthesis.
 These treatments help to preserve more natural teeth as they fit in the remaining part of the tooth like a piece of the jigsaw puzzle.

 While Inlay, Onlay, and Overlay, these small dentures are manufactured like a complete denture (using cad/cam, milling, and staining), the dental filling is treated by filling directly dental material (amalgam, composite resin) into the cavities.
 These dental treatments are used mainly for posterior teeth to improve chewing and prevent further decay

 1. Dental filling

 A dental filling is a procedure used to fill a hole in a tooth to prevent further tooth decay.
 A filling is usually a simple and early treatment for tooth decay.
-However, dental fillings may be broken and allow leftovers trapped between the tooth and the filling.
+However, it may be broken and allow leftovers trapped between the tooth and the filling.
 Thus, a regular dental check-up is necessary.
-The materials that are usually used for dental filling recently are amalgam and composite resin.
+The materials that are usually used for this treatment recently are amalgam and composite resin.

 • Amalgam: a mixture of metals, including silver, copper, tin, mercury, and zinc.
 Although exposure to mercury can be toxic, amalgam is safe and effective to use for most people

 When the tooth decay area is too bigger for a general dental filling, an inlay will be considered an alternative method.
 Inlays usually cover the central part of the tooth or the area between the cusps and are positioned within the hard tissues of the tooth.
 They do not cover the cusps.
-For this reason, they are shaped to fit perfectly on your teeth, so can prevent leftovers entering underneath tooth decay area, creating further decay.
+For this reason, they are shaped to fit perfectly on your teeth, so can prevent leftovers from entering underneath tooth decay areas, creating further decay.
 The material used for inlays usually is porcelain likes other dental crowns, so it will be stronger and more durable compares with other composite fillings.